rahmaasif783-web/Amazon-Clone-Website/README.md

 # 🛒 Amazon Clone Website

 A front-end clone of the Amazon.com homepage, built from scratch using **HTML5** and **CSS3**.
-This project was created as a hands-on learning exercise to practice real-world layout techniques such as Flexbox, responsive design principles, and structuring a large multi-section webpage.
+This project was created as a hands-on learning exercise to practice real-world layout techniques such as responsive design principles, and structuring a large multi-section webpage.

 ## 📖 About the Project